Published Papers

 "Commonality in Credit Spread Changes: Dealer Inventory and Intermediary Distress" with Zhiguo He and Zhaogang Song [Draft] [Published] (Review of Financial Studies, 2022)

 Two intermediary factors explain nearly 50% of the puzzling common variation of credit spread changes beyond canonical structural variables.
-Besides explanatory power, our core focus is on the cross-sectional patterns of bond and non-bond loadings our two factors, which help identify various mechanisms at play
+Besides explanatory power, our core focus is on the cross-sectional patterns of bond and non-bond loadings on our two factors, which help identify various mechanisms at play

 Working Papers